This article is written to help people with allergy to bananas to understand and manage their allergy.

-Allergic reactions to banana vary widely and can include itching of the mouth and throat, hives (uticaria), swelling (angioedema), and wheezing.
-In most cases, symptoms begin within minutes of eating the fruit.
+Allergic reactions to banana vary widely and can include itching of the mouth and throat, itchy rash (hives, urticaria), skin or mucosal swellings (angioedema), and in rare cases narrowing of the throat, wheezing, and even collapse.
+In most cases, symptoms begin within seconds or minutes of eating the fruit.

-We advise that anyone who suspects that they or their child has banana allergy should see their GP and request a referral to an allergy clinic.
-Skin prick tests and blood tests may be performed as part of a diagnosis.
+Therefore we strongly advise that anyone who suspects that they or their child has banana allergy should see their GP and request referral to an NHS allergy clinic.

 Managing banana allergy

 In all cases of banana allergy, avoiding bananas makes good sense, but it is especially important in the severe form of banana allergy that we have described above.